All Episodes

 That's how I read this.

-Here's uh Anthony in Cleveland.
+Here's Anthony in Cleveland.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-Yeah, how are you doing there?
+Yeah, how are you doing there, Russ?

-Russ was a pleasure to speak to you.
+It's a pleasure to speak to you.

 Thank you, sir.

-You were talking about Stanley Krauss.
+You were talking about Stanley Crouch.

-Um, and you know, I couldn't agree more with about the hip hop generation, how they turn chin and our kids, you know, into a different type of being, I if you would say, um me, um, as a thirty-five year old male, four kids, you know, grew up in the household, um, without a father, my father passed away when I was two.
+And you know, something I couldn't agree more about the hip-hop generation, how they turning our kids, you know, into a different type of being, if you would say.

-Um and the streets pretty much took me in.
+And the streets pretty much took me in.

-Also um you know I even got a little bit Okay, wait a minute.
+Also, you know, I even got a little bit of a.

-Can you hang on through the uh through the timeout?
+Can you hang on through the timeout?

 Sure.

-And we're back and we are rejoined here by Anthony in Cleveland.
+And we're back, and we are rejoined here by Anthony in Cleveland.

 By the way, Anthony, sorry for what happened yesterday at Cleveland Brown Stadium that last minute come back by the Steelers.